Skip to main content

 Pure Red Cell Aplasia: Cases of pure red cell aplasia (PRCA) have been reported in patients treated with another CNI immunosuppressant.
 If PRCA is diagnosed, consider discontinuation of LUPKYNIS.

-Drug-Drug Interactions: Avoid co-administration of LUPKYNIS and strong CYP3A4 inhibitors or with strong or moderate CYP3A4 inducers.
-Reduce LUPKYNIS dosage when co-administered with moderate CYP3A4 inhibitors.
-Reduce dosage of certain P-gp substrates with narrow therapeutic windows when co-administered.
+Drug‑Drug Interactions: Avoid co‑administration of LUPKYNIS and strong CYP3A4 inhibitors or with strong or moderate CYP3A4 inducers.
+Co‑administration of LUPKYNIS with strong CYP3A4 inhibitors is contraindicated.
+Reduce LUPKYNIS dosage when co‑administered with moderate CYP3A4 inhibitors.
+Avoid use of LUPKYNIS with strong or moderate CYP3A4 inducers.

 ADVERSE REACTIONS